mohamedelgarnaoui/OracleTestProject/README.md

 _The interpreted is take in consederation all variable state._
 ### •	Tests :
 Run as java application or as Spring boot app.
-The OracleTestProjectApplication is the main class when we can start this project.
+The ``` OracleTestProjectApplication ``` is the main class when we can start this project.

-The Endpoint execute function take as parameter a json like this:
+The execute Rest Contriller Endpoint function take as parameter a json like this:
 ```
 {
 	"code":"%python code "